florianm/turtle-data-management-talk/README.md

 ## Challenges

 - joint timelines have longer TTP (time to production)
-- scope creep has to be avoided
+- scope creep has to be managed

-# Slide 3: Strategy and Vision
+# Strategy

-ANDS capability maturity framework
+ANDS capability maturity framework defines maturity levels of Information Management capability.

 - MSP is L2-3
 - Dept is L1-2